fasterius/GGEOM/README.md

 ## License

-GEOM is available with a MIT licence.
+GGEOM is available with a MIT licence.
 It is free software: you may redistribute it and/or modify it under the terms of the MIT licence.
 For more information, please see the `LICENCE` file.